tgyuszi-dev/alcoholtracker-legal/index.md

 - You are solely responsible for the **accuracy** of any data you enter (drink amounts, weight, dates, notes, profile information, country, language, etc.).
 - You are solely responsible for **safeguarding your account credentials**.
 Any activity under your account is your responsibility.
-- You are solely responsible for **what you share** with friends inside the App, with the community feed, or with any other user.
+- You are solely responsible for **what you share** with friends inside the App or with any other user.
 Once shared, we cannot guarantee or control how others use it.
 - You are solely responsible for **the legality of your use** of the App in your jurisdiction.
 You must not use the App where it is prohibited.
 - You are solely responsible for **complying with applicable laws**, including data protection laws if you handle other people's data through the App.
 - You are solely responsible for **backing up your own data**.
 We do not guarantee data preservation.